-If the University is unable to provide suitable employment for a tenured faculty member who is displaced by the merger or discontinuance of academic units, the University shall provide at least one year of notice or at least one academic year of severance pay.
-In determining the date of severance and the amount of severance pay, the University will consider the faculty member's service to the University and will be mindful of the interests of the faculty members who are approaching eligibility for vesture in the retirement system or eligibility for retirement.
+If the University is unable to provide suitable employment for a tenured faculty member who is displaced by the merger or discontinuance of academic units, the University shall provide either at least one calendar year of notice or one academic year of severance pay.
+The choice of which to provide is the President's.

 Any tenured faculty member whose appointment is terminated because of merger or discontinuance of a unit, or who believes changes in his/her assignments are tantamount to termination of appointment, and who questions whether the University followed the policy described in this document, is entitled to appeal to the Faculty Appeals Committee.
 This Committee shall function as a hearing committee and report its findings and recommendations to the President and to the faculty member involved.
-The hearing will be limited to questions as to whether the University has followed policy described in this document; the decision to merge or discontinue the unit shall not be at issue.
-The hearing need not conform in all respects to a formal proceedings; however, it shall provide the essentials of an on-the-record adjudicative hearing.
+The hearing will be limited to questions as to whether the University has followed policy described in the Faculty Handbook; the decision to merge or discontinue the unit shall not be at issue.
+The hearing need not conform in all respects to a formal proceeding; however, it shall provide the essentials of an on-the-record adjudicative hearing.
 Upon receiving the recommendations of the committee, the President will make a decision regarding the appointment of the faculty member.
 The decision of the President shall be final.